Process and Criteria

 * The MD-PhD Program has the same prerequisite academic and technical standards requirements as the MD Program.
 Please find more information about these requirements by visiting the Educational Prerequisites and MCATs page or the Technical Standards page on the Medical School’s Admissions website.

 How to Apply to the UNC MD-PhD Program

 To apply to the UNC MD-PhD Program, you must submit an application through the American College Medical School Application Service (AMCAS).

 Our MD-PhD Program does not interview on a rolling basis.
-Instead, we review all complete applications at the same time in November.
+However, we review all applications as they are completed September – November.
 Your application is not considered complete until you have paid the Supplemental Application fee and we receive your verified AMCAS, including your latest MCAT score and all letters of recommendation.

-All invitations for interviews are issued in December.
-Applicants who are selected for interviews will visit UNC on one of two interview weekends in late January/ early February.
+Invitations for interviews for local applicants may be issued as early as September.
+All interview invitations will be issued by early December.
+Applicants who are selected for interviews will visit UNC on one of three interview weekends in December or January.